How long will buildings be closed?

 When will swimming pools open?

 We don’t know.
-It is a fluid situation but based on what we are seeing in terms of state guidance, it looks like it will be some time before swimming pools will be able to open.
-We do not anticipate opening pools this summer.
+It depends on what we are seeing in terms of state guidance, it looks like it will be some time before swimming pools will be able to open.

 What about all of the classes?
 Tennis lessons, gymnastics, sports?
 When will they begin?